refugies-info/karfur/docs/README.md

 ### Publish changes

 It is possible to publish an update which will be automatically downloaded when the app is launched.
-It should be used for bug fixes and minor updates.

 ```
 $ expo publish --release-channel production